 The Media and Government Relations Division of the American Institute

-of Physics provides a number of free services, programs and products
+of Physics provides a number of services, programs and products, free of

-that are intended to help members of the physical sciences community
+charge, that are intended to help members of the physics community stay

 communications with Members of Congress.
 We invite you to take advantage

-of these products, to let others in the science community know about
+of these products, to let others in the physics community know about

 them, and to contact our office if we can be of assistance.